-During the years ended December 31, 2020, 2021 and 2022, the Group provided RMB18,483, RMB10,349 and nil, respectively, deferred income tax for the declared dividend distribution based on a 5% withholding tax rate.
+During the years ended December 31, 2021, 2022 and 2023, the Group provided RMB10,349, nil and nil, respectively, deferred income tax for the declared dividend distribution based on a 5% withholding tax rate.

 Under applicable accounting principles, a deferred tax liability should be recorded for taxable temporary differences attributable to the excess of financial reporting over tax basis, including those differences attributable to a more-than-50-percent-owned domestic subsidiary.
 However, recognition is not required in situations where the tax law provides a means by which the reported amount of that investment can be recovered tax-free and the enterprise expects that it will ultimately use that means.